 In 1964, traffic accidents “killed, injured or caused property damage throughout the year at a pace of one mishap every one and a half minutes,” according to a press release issued by the Post Office Department.

 “These accidents resulted in fatal injuries every two hours and caused bodily injury every four minutes for the full twelve-month period.
 Founded in 1955, the C.H.S.C. has statistics showing three out of four traffic deaths occur within twenty-five miles of the victim’s home, moreover, half of the injury or death dealing accidents occur at 40 miles per hour, or less, thereby pointing up the need to install and use seat belts even for short drives.
 The council stresses the need for an equal awareness of the dangers by drivers, passengers and pedestrians.”

-This stamp also replaced the “familiar visible gum” of older issues with an improved adhesive that was “tasteless, and virtually invisible to the casual observer.”
+The 1966 Highway Safety stamp also replaced the “familiar visible gum” of older issues with an improved adhesive that was “tasteless, and virtually invisible to the casual observer.”